 Whilst on my Foundation Course at Cheltenham College of Art, I began to realize that drawings are a vehicle to seeing, understanding and exploring subjects and concepts.
 During my degree course in Fine Art Embroidery at Manchester Polytechnic, my mind and eyes were opened, not only to a media that satisfied me, but one that also engaged the viewer.

 On moving to London in 1981, I was quickly involved with the 62 Group of Textile Artists, this was a supportive membership that I enjoyed for several years, even when I lived abroad.
 I was invited by the British Crafts Centre to be part of a Paper Exhibition in 1983, which sealed my long lasting passion with paper.
+The material that I still choose to work with.

-In 1985 I was recognized with my first one woman show at the Anatol Orient Gallery, opening on the eve of moving to Papua New Guinea.
+In 1985 I was recognized with my first one woman show at the Anatol Orient Gallery, London, opening on the eve of moving to Papua New Guinea.

 My young daughters, sewing, drawing, and children’s workshops engaged me for ten years in Kent.
 I returned to live in Gloucestershire in 2002, working from my studio, high in a small village in the Cotswolds.
 The woodlands and landscapes that surround me are inspirational, making my drawings more expansive.
 The drawings contain inner dialogues, finding solutions that are easily transposed to the Paper Textiles.